NiallJude/apiexam/README.md

 - Despite sorting by Stars - certain Github projects return no Tweets from their query.
 In future, a work around would be established to ensure that projects with Tweets about them are selected.
 Whilst there is still value in a project with no tweets, a number of Tweets would make the output more meaningful.

+- All File management is done with BufferedWriters and InputStreams.
+While functional, these methods are clunky and difficult to test.
+In future iterations, a suitable Library will be researched and implemented to solve the Read/Write requirements.

+- The project has 100% Code Coverage of certain classes.
+In future iterations this will be expanded to include every class.